hesl-seu/v2sim/readme.md

 ### B. Create a case
 There are 3 pre-defined cases in the `cases` folder.
 You can exploit the 3 cases directly, or create a new case from scratch.

+If you have an existing v2sim (microscopic version with) case, you can use `convert_case.py -i <old_case_folder> -o <new_case_folder>` to convert it.
+Vehicles, charging stations will not be preserved.

 The following is a full tutorial for creating a case:

-1. Download transportation network: (to be added)
+1. Download transportation network:

+(to be added)

 Copy your case generated with OSMWebWizard to a proper place.
 Then run `gui_main.py` in the command prompt by:
 ```bash